 Environmentally conscious Quakers began dairy farming and cheese production here in the 1950s and preserved a third of their land as a watershed.
 In 1972, with the help of international organizations, more land was purchased and the Monteverde Cloud Forest Reserve was officially sanctioned.

 This green oasis is the pride and joy of ecotourism in Costa Rica.
 With cloud cover that hangs at the canopy, the cloud forest is fascinatingly different from the tropical rainforests that are spread across so much of Costa Rica.
 A day trip to Monteverde Cloud Forest is a chance to cool down and explore the unique beauty and diversity of the Cloud Forest.
 We highly recommend hiking the Monteverde Cloud Forest Reserve with a naturalist bilingual guide for the best experience.
-Arrange a tour early in the morning when the animals are just waking up and the forest is still fairly quiet and still.
+Arrange a tour early in the morning when the animals are just waking up and the forest is quiet and still.

 Costa Rica’s cloud forests – where misty fog clings to the treetops – offer a refreshingly cool retreat from the warmer, tropical areas of the country.
 These high-elevation forests contain 420 different kinds of orchids, ferns, and a wide assortment of mosses.
 The slight changes in elevation have made these areas hotbeds of wildlife diversity.
 Birding is especially treasured here.
 Nature enthusiasts travel far to spot the rare Resplendent Quetzal bird hiding amidst the trees.
 The Quetzal can only be found in the cloud forests of Central America.
 Once regarded as a god by the Aztecs, the Quetzal is renowned for its stunning, colorful feathers and shy disposition.
 Travelers are considered very lucky to have even just one Quetzal sighting during their stay to Monteverde.